 - Oven-safe bowl that will fit inside IP liner

 - 2 cups filtered water

-- 2 probiotic capsules or 2 tbsp yogurt with live, active cultures (I used PB8 vegetarian capsules)
+- 2 probiotic capsules or 2 tablespoon yogurt with live, active cultures (I used PB8 vegetarian capsules)

 - Soak the cashews with the water for at least 30 minutes.

 - Blend into a very smooth paste.
 Remove to an oven-safe bowl.

 - Place the bowl in the microwave for 30 seconds, stir, then return and heat for 30 seconds more.